 - After you’ve found the drive, enter this command insmod normal and then normal.

 sudo grub-install /dev/sda.
-You may be asked for your password, type it, the password will remain invisible and this is normal.
+You may be asked for your password; type it, the password will remain invisible, which is normal.

-You may be asked for data connection if GRUB files are lost and the system wants to download them.
-Your error is fixed and the distro is back.
+You may be asked for a data connection if GRUB files are lost and the system wants to download them.
+Your error is fixed, and the distro is back.